 7 Steps to Writing CFO Friendly Marketing Budget

 According to Gartner’s report on marketing budget 2017-2018, CMOs have allocated 9.2% of marketing budget to marketing analytics.
-While the overall marketing budget has slipped to 11.3% in 2017 (up from 12.1% in 2016), marketing analytics will apparently have the largest spend in the coming days.
+While the overall marketing budget analysis has slipped to 11.3% in 2017 (up from 12.1% in 2016), marketing analytics will apparently have the largest spend in the coming days.
 This is a pointer that heavy marketing budget in previous years has come to put heavy expectations as well, few of which are still pending; as pointed out by Ewan McIntyre, research director, Gartner for Marketers.

-The same Gartner report has also revealed that this slip in marketing budget is a result of marketers over-investing in areas that fail to give measurable results.
+The same Gartner report has also revealed that this slip in building a marketing budget is a result of marketers over-investing in areas that fail to give measurable results.
 The only solution is to understand the need of the hour.

 Let’s face the facts.
 According to PwC’s consumer intelligence series: